hannahlu/comp150-cpd/README.md

 * Would like to focus on C++ rather than blueprints in unreal
 * Bad week in terms of health, forgot to take my medication for seven days.

+## Week 5:
+## Progress
+* Have been commenting my blueprints
+* Completed worksheet C
+* Have been communicating in course fb and slack groups more

+### Challenges
+*
+*
+*

+## Week 6:
+### Progess
+* Have been contributing to Research Wiki more often than last semester
+* Implemented basic phone widget in comp160 game

+### Challenges
+* Having work saved over on SVN by team members, so having to re-do work again
+*
+*

+## Week 7:
+### Challenges
+* Finding concentration in Comp160 lectures difficult
+*
+*

+## Week 8:
+### Progress
+*
+*

+### Challenges
+* Balancing other responsibiltes with study
+* Concentration in studio
+* Having work saved over on SVN by team members, so having to re-do work again

+## Five Key Skills
+* Concentration, alone and in groups/class
+* Balancing responsibilties, more focused study time
+* C++ practice time
+* Version Control, make sure whole team understands it, set up svn.ignore and try to make as user friendly as possible
+*

 # comp150-cpd

 <h3>Week 1: 19 September</h3>